aws-samples/subtitle-generator-cdk-app/README.md

 # Subtitle Generator - Cloud Application with [AWS CDK](https://aws.amazon.com/cdk)

-With this project, you can provision the infrastructure, backend, and frontend required for a subtitle generator with a [AWS CDK](https://aws.amazon.com/cdk).
+With this project, you can provision the infrastructure, backend, and frontend required for a subtitle generator app with [AWS CDK](https://aws.amazon.com/cdk).

 ## Demo
 ![demo](./assets/sample.gif)